The Best Family Tours in Paris

 Les Guignols are a key part of any Parisian childhood and have been for hundreds of years.
 Guignol is a puppet rather like Punch.
 He was invented by a dentist just after the Revolution to distract patients having teeth pulled.
 The puppet shows have changed little over the years and are to be found in the city’s parks.
-The action although in French requires little explanation and easily crosses the language barrier.
-Performances are usually on Saturday, Sunday and Wednesday afternoons, when there is no school.
+Although in French, the action requires little explanation and easily crosses the language barrier.
+Performances are usually on Saturday, Sunday, and Wednesday afternoons, when there is no school.

 • Guignol du Jardin d’Acclimatation, Bois de Boulogne